Frequently Asked Questions

 Q: What is the Practice Development Seminar (Plan 1)?

-A: This three-day training program, which is held monthly throughout the year (except March and November), will provide you with the most effective marketing tools available today for professional accountants.
+A: This three-day training program, which is held three times a year, will provide you with the most effective marketing tools available today for professional accountants.
 The seminar includes 24 CPE credits, breakfast, lunch and breaks.
 You are responsible only for travel, hotel and dinner while in attendance.
 The seminar guarantees to increase your annual billings at least $50,000.00 the first year!

 Q: How does the billing guarantee work under the Practice Development Seminar (Plan 1)?

 A: We require a minimum of 20 hours a week of appointment setting.
-Also, a Weekly Report is to be mailed weekly to track the programs progress.
+Also, a Weekly Report is to be emailed weekly to NCI in an effort to track the program's progress.
 After one year, we total the annualized billings acquired by the firm.
 Any adjustments for client attrition will be factored in.
 The monthly billing plus installation fees, back work, and tax work are all added to arrive at the total.
 If there is any shortfall from the guaranteed $50,000.00, we will issue you a full refund for the seminar fee paid.

 Q: Where is this seminar held?